aprak5/CSharpApps/README.md

 ## Overview

+All projects help practice requirements analysis, UI/UX Design, Software Design, and MVC Design skils.
 The five projects in this repository need the latest version of C# and Visual Studio to run.

 - CapitalCityPhotographyOrderForm is a small-scale application to track the orders between different categories and employees.
 This app uses the MVC paradigm.
 - FactorsApp is a small-scale application developed as part of content creation as my time as a teaching assistant.
 This app lists all the factors for each number between two given numbers ,and the number with the most factors.